coffeescript-cookbook/coffeescript-cookbook.github.io/chapters/classes_and_objects/object-literal.md

 ---
 layout: recipe
-title: Create an object literal if it does not already exist
+title: Create an Object Literal if It Does Not Already Exist
 chapter: Classes and Objects
 ---
 ## Problem